dyhes/zulip/docs/tutorials/writing-views.md

-You will often want to return an error if a request to change something would do nothing because the state is already as desired, to make debugging Zulip clients easier.
+You will often want to return an error if a request to change something would do nothing because the state is already as desired, to make debugging Aloha clients easier.
 This means that the response for repeated requests may not be the same, but the repeated requests won't change the server more than once or cause unwanted side effects.